 Geneseo, New York, 14454

-It will take up to five business days for the committee to review each Release From Housing Application.
+It will take up to five business days (longer during busier times of the academic year) for the committee to review each Release From Housing Application.
 Notification of approval or denial will be sent to your Geneseo e-mail address.

 Please note: Unless you receive approval of this request, your student status requires compliance with the housing policy.
 Alternative arrangements for housing, including a lease commitment, will not be considered sufficient reason for approval of this request.

 Justifications for Release from Housing Requirement and Documentation Required